urbit/urbit.org-reloaded/content/docs/arvo/dill/tasks.md

 [%trim p=@ud]
 ```

 `%trim` is a common vane `task` used to reduce memory usage.
-However, it does
-nothing for Dill.
+It does nothing for Dill because Dill only keeps a minimal necessary state.

 #### Returns